juxor/afaq/markdown/secJ1.md

 and widening the struggle:

-> _"Assume there is a struggle by welfare mothers to increase their allotments . . .
-Without losing sight of the concrete issues that initially motivated the struggle, revolutionaries would try to catalyse an order of relationships between the mothers entirely different from [existing ones] . . .
-They would try to foster a deep sense of community, a rounded human relationship that would transform the very subjectivity of the people involved . . .
-Personal relationships would be intimate, not merely issue-orientated.
-People would get to **know** each other, to **confront** each other; they would **explore** each other with a view of achieving the most complete, unalienated relationships.
-Women would discuss sexism, as well as their welfare allotments, child-rearing as well as harassment by landlords, their dreams and hopes as human beings as well as the cost of living. _

-> _"From this intimacy there would grow, hopefully, a supportive system of kinship, mutual aid, sympathy and solidarity in daily life.
-The women might collaborate to establish a rotating system of baby sitters and child-care attendants, the co-operative buying of good food at greatly reduced prices, the common cooking and partaking of meals, the mutual learning of survival skills and the new social ideas, the fostering of creative talents, and many other shared experiences.
-Every aspect of life that could be explored and changed would be one part of the kind of relationships . . . _
+> _"Assume there is a struggle by welfare mothers to increase their allotments
+> . . .
+Without losing sight of the concrete issues that initially motivated
+> the struggle, revolutionaries would try to catalyse an order of
+> relationships between the mothers entirely different from [existing ones] .
+> . .
+They would try to foster a deep sense of community, a rounded human
+> relationship that would transform the very subjectivity of the people
+> involved . . .
+Personal relationships would be intimate, not merely issue-
+> orientated.
+People would get to **know** each other, to **confront** each
+> other; they would **explore** each other with a view of achieving the most
+> complete, unalienated relationships.
+Women would discuss sexism, as well as
+> their welfare allotments, child-rearing as well as harassment by landlords,
+> their dreams and hopes as human beings as well as the cost of living. _

+> _"From this intimacy there would grow, hopefully, a supportive system of
+> kinship, mutual aid, sympathy and solidarity in daily life.
+The women might
+> collaborate to establish a rotating system of baby sitters and child-care
+> attendants, the co-operative buying of good food at greatly reduced prices,
+> the common cooking and partaking of meals, the mutual learning of survival
+> skills and the new social ideas, the fostering of creative talents, and many
+> other shared experiences.
+Every aspect of life that could be explored and
+> changed would be one part of the kind of relationships . . ._

-> _"The struggle for increased allotments would expand beyond the welfare system to the schools, the hospitals, the police, the physical, cultural, aesthetic and recreational resources of the neighbourhood, the stores, the houses, the doctors and lawyers in the area, and so on -- into the very ecology of the district. _
+> _"The struggle for increased allotments would expand beyond the welfare
+> system to the schools, the hospitals, the police, the physical, cultural,
+> aesthetic and recreational resources of the neighbourhood, the stores, the
+> houses, the doctors and lawyers in the area, and so on -- into the very
+> ecology of the district._

-> _"What I have said on this issue could be applied to every issue -- unemployment, bad housing, racism, work conditions -- in which an insidious assimilation of bourgeois modes of functioning is masked as 'realism' and 'actuality.'
-The new order of relationships that could be developed from a welfare struggle . . . [can ensure that the] future penetrates the present; it recasts the way people 'organise' and the goals for which they strive."_
+> _"What I have said on this issue could be applied to every issue --
+> unemployment, bad housing, racism, work conditions -- in which an insidious
+> assimilation of bourgeois modes of functioning is masked as 'realism' and
+> 'actuality.'
+The new order of relationships that could be developed from a
+> welfare struggle . . . [can ensure that the] future penetrates the present;
+> it recasts the way people 'organise' and the goals for which they strive."_
-[**Post-Scarcity Anarchism**, pp. 153-4]
+> [ **Post-Scarcity Anarchism** , pp. 153-4]

 As the anarchist slogan puts it: **_"Resistance is Fertile."_** Planting the seed of autonomy, direct action and self-liberation can result, potentially,